Artist information

 Exhibition information

-I am delighted to be exhibiting during the South Oxfordshire Arts Week 10-18 May at Braziers Park: in The Drawing Room of the Main House and The Barn, both Grade II listed buildings.
+I am delighted to be exhibiting during the South Oxfordshire Arts Week 10-18 May at Braziers Park: in The Barn, a Grade II listed building.
 Braziers Park lies in the beautiful Chiltern Hills, on the edge of the village of Ipsden and close to the town of Wallingford.
-I will be sharing the exhibition area with four other artists: Gio Botto, Wendy Botto, Jaqueline Burrage, Catherine Hale.